Kuwaiti Acting PM, Saudi Moi Discuss Boosting Coop.

 This came during Prince Abdulaziz's reception of Sheikh Khaled today at the ministry's headquarters.

-The meeting was attended by Kuwait's Ambassador to Saudi Arabia Sheikh Sabah Nasser Al-Ahmad Al-Sabah and a number of senior officials of the Kuwaiti and Saudi ministries of interior. (end)
+The meeting was attended by Kuwait's Ambassador to Saudi Arabia Sheikh Sabah Nasser Al-Sabah and a number of senior officials of the Kuwaiti and Saudi ministries of interior. (end) asa

 Legal Disclaimer: